kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 In addition to the above requirements for Shadows, most of which become prerequisites, CI Signal Leads must:

 - Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/kubernetes-milestone-maintainers)
-- Have an working knowledge of our various test infrastructure tools, such as Testgrid, Triage, gubernator, Prow, and Tide.
+- Have a working knowledge of our various test infrastructure tools, such as Testgrid, Triage, gubernator, Prow, and Tide.
 - Signal lead need to understand what tests matter and generally how our testing infra is wired together.
   - He/she can ask previous CI Signal leads for advice
   - He/she can ask SIG-Testing for guidance